su13r/DroidScreen-USB/README.md

 DroidScreen USB its project help you control and monitor multiple Android device at same time . its so easy to use , just run and have fun .

+The program provides easy and convenient control of connected devices, from connecting and disconnecting operations to controlling each phone’s screen using the mouse and keyboard

 Download installer : [DroidScreen-USB Release](https://github.com/su13r/DroidScreen-USB/releases/tag/android)

 Download via Telegram : [DroidScreen-USB Install](https://t.me/su13r/7)